ianduke25/KMeans/README.md

 # Exploring K-Means Algorithm

 ## Objective
 This Jupyter notebook is designed as a comprehensive guide for manually implementing the K-Means clustering algorithm.
-The goal is to demonstrate the fundamentals of K-Means clustering, its implementation, and practical applications such as image compression with my cute cat, Hummus.
-It includes clustering visualizations to help users better understand the algorithm and experiments to test the time complexity of the algorithm.
+The goal is to demonstrate the fundamentals of K-Means clustering, its implementation, and practical applications such as image compression using a photo of my cute cat, Hummus.
+The notebook additionally includes clustering visualizations to help users better understand the algorithm and experiments to test the time complexity of the algorithm.

 ## Prerequisites
 - Basic understanding of Python programming